yewin-mm/spring-data-jpa-join-table-example/README.md

         * for url and dialect which to add in `application.properties` file, please search in google like "Spring jpa url and dialect properties sample for mysql driver"
 * Run the project in your IDE.
     * Click run button on IDE or Run by right click on `JpaJoinTableExampleApplication` class which has main method and choose run or run as java application.
+    * See the console in IDE eg. Started JpaJoinTableExampleApplication log (it's mean application is successfully run) or error log.
+If error, please find the root error and reference to google for that error.
+If some error like port is already use, you can change the port in `application.properties` file.
 * Insert some data into 'Role' table in your database by querying in database console.
     * You can type insert query in your database console.
     * Here you can use database gui tools like [Dbeaver](https://dbeaver.io/).